parisepigenetics/bibs/_cluster/tips/mounting_win.md

 ---
 ## Mount the distant server

+The examples are given for iPOP-UP cluster, but it works for IFB core as well using `core.cluster.france-bioinformatique.fr` instead of `ipop-up.rpbs.univ-paris-diderot.fr`.

 - Open a terminal
 - Type
     ```
     net use x: \\sshfs.r\username@ipop-up.rpbs.univ-paris-diderot.fr\..\..\..\shared\projects\awesome
     ```

 Replacing `username` by your login (family name usually) and `awesome` by your project name.
 You can use another letter than `x` as your mounting point.
+For IFB cluster, use `username@core.cluster.france-bioinformatique.fr`.

-- Enter your iPOP-UP login and password when asked.
+- Enter your login and password when asked.

 Your terminal should look like (in French) :